IanFinlayson/exploring-cs/chapter09.md

 The `total` variable here is worth talking about a little bit.
 We set it to 0 before the loop and then also set it inside the loop.
 What we set it to there is `total + quiz`.
-So the first thing it\'s equal to is 0, then we set it to that 0 plus the first quiz value, so it becomes 88.
+So the first thing it's equal to is 0, then we set it to that 0 plus the first quiz value, so it becomes 88.
 Then the next time through the loop, we set it to the 88 it is now plus the 94, resulting in total storing 182.
-This kind of \"accumulation\" loop is common in coding.
+This kind of "accumulation" loop is common in coding.

 This is much less code than having to add all 10 variables by typing